Asymptotically Minimax Robust Hypothesis Testing: Abstract

 \section{Abstract}

-The design of asymptotically minimax robust hypothesis testing is formalized for the Bayesian and Neyman-Pearson tests of Type~I and II.
+The design of asymptotically minimax robust hypothesis testing is formalized for the Bayesian and Neyman-Pearson tests of \text{Type-I} and \text{Type-II}.
 The uncertainty classes based on the KL-divergence, $\alpha$-divergence, symmetrized $\alpha$-divergence, total variation distance, as well as the band model, moment classes and p-point classes are considered.
-It is shown with a counterexample that minimax robust tests do not always exist.
-Implications between single sample-, all-sample- and asymptotic minimax robustness are derived.
+Implications between single-sample-, all-sample- and asymptotic minimax robustness are derived.
 Existence and uniqueness of asymptotically minimax robust tests are proven using Sion's minimax theorem and the Karush-Kuhn-Tucker multipliers.
 The least favorable distributions and the corresponding robust likelihood ratio functions are derived in parametric forms, which can then be determined by solving a system of equations.
 The proposed theory proves that Dabak's design does not produce any asymptotically minimax robust test.
-A generalization of the theory to multiple-, decentralized- and sequential hypothesis testing is discussed.
-The derivations are evaluated, examplified and applied to spectrum sensing.
+Furthermore, it also generalizes the earlier works by Huber and Kassam by allowing analytical derivations, hence, providing answers to the questions 'how?', which were left unanswered.
+Simulations are provided to exemplify and evaluate the theoretical derivations.